Correlated frequency noise in a multimode acoustic resonator

 Considering the frequency noise only in a quiet period, we do not observe clear negative correlations, as shown in Fig.~\ref{fig_Corrcoef}(b).
 From the correlation matrices, we can calculate the average correlation as a function of detuning between modes.
 Figure~\ref{fig_Corrcoef}(c) shows that the correlation coefficients between all pairs of modes show a smooth variation.
 In the quiet time window, the noise correlation reduces from unity to zero.
 For the full time trace, the correlation switches its sign when the detuning exceeds 18 MHz.
 The diminishing positive correlation characteristic agrees with our current understanding of TLS interaction.
 However, this mechanism cannot explain the anti-correlations during the burst periods.
 We further perform frequency domain analysis by calculating the noise power spectral density $S_f$.
 We consider the standard power law noise, where the noise spectrum is expressed by \cite{Rubiola2008}

 Here, $h_{-1}$ and $h_0$ denote the $1/f$ and the white noise level, respectively.
 The power spectral density (PSD) of the frequency noise in mode 8 is plotted in Fig.~\ref{fig_PSD}.
 The PSD calculated from the quiet time window exhibits $1/f$ characteristic, which is anticipated for the TLS-induced frequency noise \cite{Burnett2013}.
 For the full trace, where the frequency bursts are present, the PSD at low frequencies is one order of magnitude higher than that of the quiet window, indicating that the anomalous frequency fluctuations dominate in this frequency range.
+See Supplemental Material for time-domain analysis \cite{supplemental}.
 We fit a sum of $1/f$ and Lorentzian frequency noise $PSD (f) = S_L(f) + S_f(f)$, where

 Here, $A$ and $\tau_0$ are the Lorentzian noise amplitude and the characteristic time scale, respectively.
 With this model, we obtain the Lorentzian noise amplitude $A = 53.12$ Hz, the Lorentzian characteristic time $\tau_0 = 1.22$ s, the $1/f$ noise power $h_{-1} = 145.0$ Hz$^2$, whereas the white noise level is negligible.
 The characteristic time falls in the range of the characteristic time of relaxation tails 1.2-3.0 s, observed in the time traces in Fig.~\ref{fig_TimeTrace_Freq}.
 This fit does not capture the steep rolloff of the PSD at higher frequencies, indicating a non-Lorentzian spectrum of the slow frequency excursions.
 Our analysis in both time and frequency domains suggests that the frequency noise cannot be purely induced by TLSs and the large fluctuations are caused by an additional noise source.